facebook/react/OVERVIEW.md

 }
 ```

-The backend does not need to resend the timestamp for each of the commits because that was already sent as part of the "_profileSummary_" message.
+The backend does not need to resend the timestamp for each of the commits because that was already sent as part of the "_profilingSummary_" message.